camertron/commonjs-rhino/README.md

 commonjs-rhino
 ==============

-CommonJS support for Rhino, in Ruby (JRuby specifically). commonjs-rhino allows you to create JavaScript contexts that contain a `require` method you can use to load CommonJs modules.
+CommonJs support for Rhino, in Ruby (JRuby specifically). commonjs-rhino allows you to create JavaScript contexts that contain a `require` method you can use to load CommonJs modules.

 ## Installation